NbAiLab/AltMorph/code_explanation.md

-# AltMorph Code Walkthrough: Senior to Junior Developer
+# AltMorph Code Walkthrough

-Welcome!
-Let's walk through the AltMorph codebase together.
 This Norwegian morphological analysis tool finds alternative word forms in context.
 It can, for instance, show that "kasta" might correspond to "kastet" in some contexts, but not others.

 ## The Big Picture: What Does This System Do?

-Imagine you have the sentence "Jenta kasta ballen til gutten."
+Imagine you have the sentence "Katta ligger på matten."
 AltMorph will analyze each word and produce:
-`"{Jenta, Jenten} {kasta, kastet} {ballen, balla} til gutten."`
+`"{Katta, Katten} ligger på {matten, matta}."`

 This means:
-- "Jenta" could also be "Jenten" (subject vs. object form)
+- "Katta" could also be "Katten"
-- "kasta" could also be "kastet" (past tense variants)
+- "matten" could also be "matta"
-- "ballen" could also be "balla" (dialectal variant)
+- "ligger" and "på" remain unchanged as they have no relevant alternatives in this context

 The important detail is that **context matters**.
-The same word "kasta" might have different alternatives depending on where it appears in the sentence and what grammatical role it plays.
+The same word "matta" might have different alternatives depending on where it appears in the sentence and what grammatical role it plays.
+It could be "Han matta kongen i sjakk".
+Here, the word "matten" is not an alternative.

 ## Architecture Overview: The Processing Pipeline